Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Ready for Halloween| ©radiographie

-If your stay in London coincides with Halloween, remember to pack a costume in your suitcase because on the night of 31 October you're going to want to party in one of the British capital's clubs.
+If your stay in London coincides with Halloween, remember to pack a costume because on the night of 31 October you're going to want to party in some of the British capital's clubs.

 But where to go?
-Here are some areas to go out in London at night:
+Here are some of the best places to go out in London at night:

 • Notting Hill & Marble Arch: Ideal for the younger crowd.
-There are both bars and pubs where you can get a bite to eat.
+There are both bars and pubs where you can have a bite to eat.

-• Camden: For those looking for a relaxed and indie atmosphere to enjoy London's nightlife.
+• Camden: For those who are looking for a relaxed and indie atmosphere to enjoy London's nightlife.

 • Brixton: If you feel like listening to live music, Brixton's bars will not disappoint you.